Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

-- **Validate required fields:** The multi step form builder helps you to validate your form’s required field and give an error message if needed for making your form standard and way more professional.
+- **Validate required fields:** The multi step form builder helps you to validate your form’s required field and gives an error message if needed to make your form standard and way more professional.

 - **Form submission via AJAX without page refreshes:** Our Elementor contact form maker permits you to submit your contact us simple form without loading your page via AJAX to make it more user-friendly and time-saving.
 Therefore, online visitors can fill up the form using AJAX without page loading.

-- **Supports multiple-column layout:** Specify multiple column layouts as many as you would like to display.
-Simply add the column in just one click with the multi step form builder.
+- **Supports multiple-column layout:** Specify multiple-column layouts as many as you would like to display.
+Simply add the column in just one click with the multi-step form builder.

 - **Shortcode support:** Add powerful features with a simple Shortcode without any knowledge of technical, complicated, and lengthy code.
 Now, it's easy to get Shortcode support for customization options.